Chukwuebukaoguejiofo/Programming_cheat_sheets/OSI_Model/osi_model.md

 `The physical layer (layer 1)` - Media, Signal and Binary Transmission.
 Examples include hubs, repeaters, and Ethernet cables.
 Data is transmitted by an electric voltage, radio frequencies, infrared or ordinary light.

 > Having trouble remembering the layer order?
-Just keep the phrase "All People Seem To Need Data Processing" in mind.
+Just keep the phrase:
+> "All People Seem To Need Data Processing" in mind.